Novel coronavirus (COVID-19): City updates and impacts

 - Download the COVIDSafe app.
 This app speeds up contacting people exposed to Coronavirus (COVID-19).
 This helps the Australian Government support and protect you, your friends and family.

 Latest City updates

-For the latest updates on restrictions to assist in containing the spread of COVID-19 in the community, visit Queensland Government restrictions.
+For the latest updates on restrictions to assist in containing the spread of COVID-19 in the community, visit the Queensland Government's Health Alerts page.

 When thinking about what you can and cannot do, first follow the social distancing advice from Queensland Health.

 Gold Coast Health has increased COVID-19 testing across the city.
 For up to date locations visit the Gold Coast Health website.
 The Gold Coast Primary Health Network also has detailed information about testing options on the Gold Coast, including respiratory clinics at Burleigh, Nerang, Upper Coomera and Hope Island, and general practitioners (GPs) who can provide testing advice.